DePaul University College of LAS > Academics > English > Combined Bachelor's/Master's > Combined Degree Requirements

 The English (BA) offers three options: English (BA)/English (MA) English (BA)/Writing and Publishing (MA) English (BA)/Secondary Education English (MEd)

 Students apply to this program in the last quarter of their junior-year status; interested students should meet with the Director of the program earlier in the year.
-Applicants must be English majors, have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed a minimum of four English literature courses, two of which must be at the 300-level.
+Applicants must be English majors, have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed a minimum of four English literature courses, two of which must be core classes, and at least one of the four should be at the 300-level.
 Students in this program take twelve graduate credit hours in their senior year; these graduate courses apply toward both undergraduate and graduate English requirements.
 For information on applying to this program, please check the English Department BA/MA Combined Degree webpage.

 Students apply to this program in the last quarter of their junior-year status; interested students should meet with the Director of the program.
 Applicants must be English majors, have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed ENG 201 and two creative writing workshops, at least one of which must be at the 300-level.
 Students in this program take twelve graduate credit hours in their senior year; these graduate courses apply toward both undergraduate and graduate program requirements.
 For information on applying to this program, please visit the English Department BA/MA Combined Degree webpage.